AymanMukh/R-SCNN/README.md

 <img src="mnist.PNG" width="250" height="300">

+We compared our method with a convertional CNN and two other spherical CNNs in the table below.
+Each mnist input image has 28*28 pixels, we randomly currupt 100 or 300 pixels as shown in the image above.
+The results are shown in the taable below:

 | Method  | clean | 100  |  300 |
 | ------- | ------| ---- | ---- |